bnkamalesh/webgo/README.md

 ## The gopher

 The gopher I have used on top was created using [Gopherize.me](https://gopherize.me/).
-WebGo stays out of developers' way, and they can sitback and enjoy a cup of coffee just like this gopher while using WebGo.
+WebGo stays out of developers' way, and they can sitback and enjoy a cup of coffee just like this gopher, while using WebGo.